Select your language

 - HV-LV power modules renewal, and development of adapting interface;

 - construction of 50 news mother boards, to change the old and broken ones.
-For this point we needed to recreate the beggining electronic project schemes, this was done in a succeful way thanks to the INFN sezione di Catnia, Electronic Service;
+For this point we needed to recreate the beggining electronic project schemes, this was done in a succeful way thanks to the INFN sezione di Catania, Electronic Service;

 - complete renewal of detector cabling system to solve the problem of the flanges, unable to keep the connectors for their degradation.
 Besides, we take advantage of this operation to improve the transport quality of the signals and the immunity by electromagnetic interferences.
 Besides interfaces card will be realized for connecting the old cables, coming from the Pre-amplifiers of the detectors.
 Finally is foreseen the realization of interface card to transform the signal from single ended to differential type.